darryncampbell/DataWedge-KeyEvent-Options/README.md

 For example, ASCII code decimal 7 actually refers to the code equivalent of CTRL+G (decimal 71).

-By way of a demonstration, if we enable this option and send a barcode containing the ASCII code decimal 7 we can look at how this event is received by the application:
+By way of a demonstration, **if we enable this option** and send a barcode containing the ASCII code decimal 7 we can look at how this event is received by the application:

 ![ASCII Decimal 7](https://raw.githubusercontent.com/darryncampbell/DataWedge-KeyEvent-Options/master/screenshots/ctrl-plus-g.png)

 The barcode used for this is given at the bottom of this document.
 Note that the ASCII keycode **71** is received in the application for both KEYUP and KEYDOWN but NOT for KEYPRESS, this is expected behaviour since Android will not generate a KEYPRESS event for ASCII code 71.
-You can observe the same behaviour by loading the test page in a browser and pressing CTRL+G, where you will also receive a keycode 71.
+You can observe the same behaviour by loading the test page in a desktop browser and pressing CTRL+G, where you will also receive a keycode 71.

 ## Things to Bear in Mind